 If your current coverage is enough or even more than enough, paying more for supplemental life insurance may not make sense.
 You could, instead, put that premium amount towards saving for retirement or other financial goals.

 Even if the premium is small, you shouldn’t pay for insurance you won’t need.

 But if your current insurance isn’t quite enough, or if you’d be comfortable with more coverage, you might want supplemental life insurance.

 This type of insurance can also be helpful for a couple of specific situations:

 - Faster payout for burial insurance.
 Your $500,000 term life insurance policy can take a few weeks to pay out to your family.
-In the meantime if you passed away, they’d have to deal with your burial costs immediately.
-Some burial insurance has a built-in accelerator clause, so the funds would become available really quickly.
+In the meantime, they’d have to deal with your burial costs immediately if you passed away.
+Some burial insurance has a built-in accelerator clause so that the funds would become available really quickly.
 That can give you extra peace of mind, even if you’re comfortable with your current term policy.

 - AD&D pays out even if you don’t pass away.
 If your employer offers an Accidental Death and Dismemberment option, it can be worthwhile even if you have plenty of insurance.
 Be sure to read the fine print.
 But this type of policy could pay out even if you don’t pass away, which can make it very valuable.
 Of course, a long-term disability program could do the same thing.
 So balance the costs and benefits when deciding on your coverage.

 What if you don’t have enough life insurance coverage?
 A supplemental insurance policy can help.
 But you shouldn’t rely on this policy too heavily, again, because of the portability issue.
 But you can go ahead and opt into this policy and then shop around later for the proper amount of term life insurance coverage.